Hungry-Innovators/interesting-birch/membership.md

 seo:
   title: Join Our Community
   description: >-
-    We are looking for members who wants to collaboorate, teach, learn and challenge each others.
+    We are looking for members who want to collaborate, teach, learn and challenge each other.
   robots: []
   extra: []
   type: stackbit_page_meta